Halo Aerospace Stadium

-The Mazuma Mobile Stadium (formerly known as the Globe Arena for sponsorship reasons) is a football stadium in Morecambe, Lancashire, England, which is the home of Morecambe F.C.
-The stadium opened in 2010, replacing the old Morecambe F.C. stadium, Christie Park, which was Morecambe's home from 1921 to 2010.
+The Halo Aerospace Stadium is a football stadium in Morecambe, Lancashire, England, which is the home of Morecambe F.C..

+Formerly known, for sponsorship reasons, as the Globe Arena (2010–2021) then the Mazuma Stadium (2021–2026) and between sponsorships called 'The Bay Stadium', the stadium opened in 2010, replacing Christie Park, Morecambe's home from 1921 to 2010.

 The stadium holds up to 6,476 supporters, with 2,173 seats available in the Main Stand, which runs the length of one side of the pitch.
-Opposite the Main Stand is an uncovered terrace with a capacity of 606, giving a similar feel to the ground as that at Christie Park.
+Opposite the Main Stand is an uncovered terrace with a capacity of 606.
 At either ends of the pitch are the home and away stands, with the home end holding a maximum of 2,234 supporters and the away end having a capacity of 1,389.
 In the north east corner of the stadium is the Tyson Fury Foundation, which is split between two floors.
 The building also houses a gym, which was purchased by Tyson Fury in August 2020.